IoT in Healthcare: Smart Beds

 Historical Analytics

-WiFi-network infrastructure is usually designed to last 3-5 years.
-When it is time to upgrade, you want to know exactly how the network has changed over that time, and what a future network needs to support.
-To get the answers you need, work with an assurance platform that automatically saves historical data.
-Pulling that data and comparing it will let you easily see how to best optimize the network.
+Wi-Fi-network infrastructure is usually designed to last 3-5 years.
+When it is time to upgrade, you want to know exactly how the network has changed over that time, and what digital experience a future network needs to support.
+To get the answers you need, work with a Wi-Fi optimization platform that automatically saves historical data.
+Pulling that data will let you easily see how to best optimize the network cost-efficiently.

 Top-Notch Security

-Digital security is also a key concern.
+Digital security is a key concern.
 Patients’ private information must be kept private, which means minimizing any network vulnerabilities and mitigating the data security risk from all angles.
-Work with an assurance platform that offers network health monitoring as one of its network tests, and will automatically and proactively alert IT to any security issues.
-One specific issue is the security of all the client devices.
+One specific issue is the security of all client devices.
 All health technology, including smart beds, should operate on a closed network so that no one outside the facility can hack the technology and gain access to secure information.

-Wyebot’s Wireless Intelligence Platform™ (WIP) is an award-winning, patented WiFi AI-based Assurance solution.
-Contact us with any questions you have on network optimization, or request a demo to see WIP in action.
+Wyebot’s Wireless Intelligence Platform™ (WIP) is an award-winning, patented, AI-powered Wi-Fi optimization solution.
+Our vendor-agnostic platform reduces mean time to resolution by up to 90% and eliminates up to 80% of onsite troubleshooting visits.
+Contact us with any questions you have on network optimization, or request a demo or free trial to see WIP in action.